 What should be made clear in a military child custody case, regarding a service member's stability of residence is that her job is no different than a civilian job.
 A woman that works for Dish Network may be asked to move for a promotion or simply a lateral move.
 This is no different than a woman in the military being told that she has to move for her job.

-Even when women in the military decide it is in their children's best interests to live with someone other than themselves, visitations with their children are often difficult to enforce, expensive to maintain and missed due to work obligations.
+Even when women in the military decide it is in their children's best interests to live with someone other than themselves, visitation with their children is often difficult to enforce, expensive to maintain and missed due to work obligations.
 Enforcing a visitation schedule is difficult, to say the least, when you are 1,800 miles away from your children.

 For instance, your children are scheduled to spend the summer vacation with you, but your ex-husband has refused to put them on the plane that you paid for.
 This is not like being down the street, and your ex-spouse refusing visitation.
 When you are close, if your ex refuses visitation, you simply call your local sheriff's department, and they will force him to honor the court ordered visitation schedule.